 Managing reputation risk

 ANZ has a clear framework for managing reputation, social and environmental risks.

 Our Reputation Risk Policy helps employees identify the day-to-day issues that can impact ANZ’s reputation.
 The policy highlights decisions that are particularly important to ANZ’s reputation, like designing or approving a product, lending money to a new client or entering a joint venture with a third party.

-The Reputation Risk Committee and regional/division sub-committees support the implementation of the policy and provide a forum where employees can obtain advice on complex or controversial issues involving clients, transactions or products.
+The Reputation Risk Committee supports the implementation of the policy and provides a forum where employees can obtain advice on complex or controversial issues involving clients, transactions or products.